jeremiah-c-leary/vhdl-style-guide/docs/rule_severity.rst

 ------------------------

 VSG supports user defined severity level.
-Any new severity level will follow the same rules as the severity it is based on..
+Any new severity level will follow the same rules as the severity it is based on.
 It will be reported to the screen, but will not be reported in JUnit XML files and will not force an exit status of 1.

 To create your own severity level, create a configuration which defines just the severity level following this format: